-What does a Industrial Graphics do?
+What is a Industrial Graphics?

 Industrial Graphics within the realm of animation refers to the creation and integration of graphic content that is designed to be functional and informative, rather than purely artistic or entertainment-focused.
 This field often overlaps with areas such as technical illustration, information design, and user interface graphics, particularly within the industrial and manufacturing sectors.
 Professionals in this discipline are tasked with translating complex, technical information into accessible, visually appealing graphics that can aid in processes, instruction, or marketing.